Daffy Duck: World War II Daffy, 1941–1945

-Daffy would also feature in several war-themed shorts during World War II, remaining true to his unbridled nature.
+Daffy would feature in several war-themed shorts during World War II, remaining true to his unbridled nature.
 He battles a Nazi goat intent on eating Daffy's scrap metal in Scrap Happy Daffy (1943), hits Adolf Hitler's head with a giant mallet in Daffy the Commando (1943) and outwits Hitler, Goebbels and Goering in Plane Daffy (1944).
 Oddly enough, it was only after these wartime escapades that Daffy is actually subject to conscription into military service, in the form of "the little man from the draft board", whom he tries to dodge in Draftee Daffy (1945).

-Evolving "Earlier" Daffy 1946–1950
+Evolving "Earlier" Daffy, 1946–1950

 For Daffy Doodles (his first Looney Tunes cartoon as a director), Robert McKimson tamed Daffy a bit, redesigning him yet again to be rounder and less elastic.
 The studio also instilled some of Bugs Bunny's savvy into the duck, making him as brilliant with his mouth as he was with his battiness.
 Daffy was teamed up with Porky Pig; the duck's one-time rival became his straight man.
 Arthur Davis, who directed Warner Bros. cartoon shorts for a few years in the late 1940s until upper management decreed there should be only three units (McKimson, Friz Freleng, and Jones), presented a Daffy similar to McKimson's.
 McKimson is noted as the last of the three units to make his Daffy uniform with Jones's, with even late shorts, such as Don't Axe Me (1958), featuring traits of the "screwball" Daffy.
 Starting in You Were Never Duckier, Daffy's personality evolved to be less loony and more greedy.